rsleedbx/lakeflow_connect/README.md

 # Steps to run a demo

 - [CLI Install (one time)](README.installcli.md)
-- Open a new terminal
+- Open a new terminal using one of the ways below.

     <details>
     <summary>OSX terminal</summary>